 Add Virtual Server in 'ipwan' IP interface

 Virtual Server Entry

-Time Schedule Always On 💌
+Time Schedule Always On 🕶

-Application Helper 🕥
+Application Helper >

 Protocol tcp 🕶

 Global IP

 External Port from 0 to 0

 Redirect Port from 0 to 0

 Internal IP Address Candidates

 Apply Return •

-Time Schedule: A self-defined time period to enable your virtual server.
+Time Schedule: User-defined time period to enable your virtual server.
 You may specify a time schedule or Always on for the usage of this Virtual Server Entry.
 For setup and detail, refer to Time Schedule section